6yozo/6yozo.github.io/docs/typing/measurements.md

 - Built-in 23 degree tent, 7 degree tilt
 - An extra weight should be added to the design for typing comfort
-- The leds should face the typist not the users around, they should be placed to bottom of the board
+- The leds should face the typist not the users around, they should be placed to bottom of the board.
-- The switch plate sould be translucent at the bottom or should have a lot of holes.
+- The switch plate sould be translucent at the bottom or should have a lot of holes where it is facing the user.
 - Jack and the usb cables should be at the bottom of the case
 - The jacks and the usb connectors should be reinforced so that no pressure is applied to the internal components